liquidware/IXM_DEV/README.markdown

 QUICK START
 ===========

-1. Install the IDE on your Windows, Mac, or Linux System
+1. Install the IDE on your Windows, Mac, or Linux System.
 If you like using the command line, you can also build and upload the sources using apache-ant or Make build tools.

 2. Write some code.
 The most basic sketches usually start out like this:

      void setup() {
         /* Insert Setup code */